 - In addition to the impermissible disclosures, Aetna failed to implement the requisite technical, administrative, and physical safeguards.

 The October 30, 2020 settlement with the City of New Haven, CT is noteworthy for the following reasons:

 - A former employee continued to have access, even after being terminated;

 - The employee not only returned after being terminated but returned to the worksite and downloaded PHI onto a USB drive; and

 - New Haven recklessly disregarded its technical, physical, and administrative safeguards.
 Not conducting an enterprise-wide risk analysis annually was a fundamental item, which was overlooked.

-Conclusion of HIPAA and Cybersecurity Round-Up is that the HIPAA and cybersecurity compliance is not going away.
+The conclusion of HIPAA and Cybersecurity Round-Up is that HIPAA and cybersecurity compliance is not going away.